 The agency is accredited by the Conference of State Bank Supervisors.
 Initial accreditation was first awarded in 1996, after meeting stringent accreditation standards.
 As a part of this program, the Department is reviewed off-site annually and subjected to an on-site reaccreditation every five years.
-DBCF was most recently reaccredited in 2016.
-The results of the accreditation review ranked our banking and mortgage department in the top percentile of all accredited departments.
+DBCF was most recently reaccredited in 2016 and is preparing for a review in 2021.
+The results of the previous accreditation review ranked our banking and mortgage department in the top percentile of all accredited departments.